-Tanning is your skins way of trying to protect itself from ultraviolet rays, which are something that can harm it.
-Not all tans are the same.
-Understanding the timing and process of tanning will help you understand why you sometimes sunburn when you don’t expect it.
+What is a tan?
+What happens inside your skin when you tan and is it safe?
+Actually, tanning is your skins way of trying to protect itself from ultraviolet rays.
+UV rays are something that can harm your skin and your skin has a mechanism to try to shield itself from the harm.
+Sadly, that mechanism is not 100% successful.
+Also, not all tans are the same or block UV rays equally well.
+Understanding the timing and process of tanning will help you understand why you sometimes sunburn when you don't expect it.

-To really understand a sunburn you need to understand a tan.
+To really understand what happens to your skin during a sunburn you need to understand what happens when you get a tan.

 A tan is what your skin does to try to protect you from harmful UV rays - BUT not all tans actually give you sun protection!
 There are 2 types of tans and they relate to the 2 types of UV rays, UVA and UVB.
 They create completely different types of tan in your skin and the tans form at different times.
 Understanding this will keep you from falling for some of the common tanning myths.